Tau-rai/alx-higher_level_programming/0x10-python-network_0/README.md

 # README

-This file explains various web concepts that are covered in this reposistory through project tasks.
+This file explains various web concepts that are covered in this directory through project tasks.

 ## URL